EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

     </tr>
     <tr>
       <td>type</td>
       <td>The type of the query.
-The default value is 'sq' and other valid types are: 'increments', 'period' and 'info'.</td>
+The default value is 'sql' and other valid types are: 'increments', 'period' and 'info'.</td>
     </tr>
     <tr>
       <td>sql</td>